BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - **Windlance Trained** `PASSIVE`

-If Girion takes a Windlance, he will be the only crew, but can move more than 6" away, and rotate it without any penalty.
-Windlance attacks against Monster models gain a +1 bonus to any rolls on the Scatter Table.
+If Girion is upgraded to take a Windlance, then he counts as the only crew for the Siege Engine.
+However, unlike normal Siege Engine crew, Girion may Move further than 6" away from the Windlance at any point and may rotate it without suffering the -1 penalty to his rolls To Hit.
+Additionally, when making a shooting attack with the Windlance that targets a Monster model, Girion gains a bonus of +1 to any rolls on the Scatter Table.

 - **Lord of Dale** `PASSIVE`

-Girion's [Stand Fast] is 12", and friendly Dale models within 3" of him may re-roll To Wound rolls of a natural 1 when making Strikes.
+Girion's [Stand Fast] is 12" rather than 6".
+Additionally, friendly Dale models within 3" of Girion may re-roll To Wound Rolls of a natural 1 when making Strikes.

 </div>